black and white bed linen

 Local

 At a local scale (m - km) species patterns are primarily driven by water and nutrient availability.
 Water is scarce in Antarctica as most of it is locked in ice, and therefore, inaccessible for use by plants and animals.
 Most plant life in Antarctica can be found thriving near melt streams and snow fields, especially mosses often depend on such water sources for survival and growth and therefore grow nearby readily available water sources.
-Lichens are more hardy and often relay on humidity in the air.
+Lichens are more hardy and often rely on air humidity.
 Nevertheless, lichens do not grow everywhere, as some species are vulnerable to snow cover and avoid growing in areas with a thick winter snow pack.
 Other lichens thrive on bare rock but are easily out-competed by taller lichens.

 Moss communities thrive where there is frequent or persistent water available.